 RTSP cameras have a limited number of settings that can be edited in Orchid Core VMS.
-These cameras will not display the Copy Stream icon and are not eligible for the Copy Stream feature.
+The pop-up menu for these cameras will not display the Copy Stream icon and are not eligible for the Copy Stream feature.

 A screen will appear that will allow you to edit and complete the profile transfer to selected cameras.